ColoradoDemography/PovertyComprehensive/Readme.md

 Comprehensive Poverty map using older ArcGIS Javascript.
-Using 2014-2018 ACS data
+Using table B17024 of the 5 Year ACS by census tract